jianyangqt/osca_doc/index.md

 ### About

-**OSCA** (OmicS-data-based Complex trait Analysis) is a software tool written in C/C++ for the analysis of complex trait using multi-omics data.
-It is developed by [Futao Zhang](http://researchers.uq.edu.au/researcher/12709), [Zhihong Zhu](http://researchers.uq.edu.au/researcher/3051) and [Jian Yang](http://researchers.uq.edu.au/researcher/2713) at Institute for Molecular Bioscience, the University of Queensland.
+**OSCA** (OmicS-data-based Complex trait Analysis) is a software tool written in C/C++ for the analysis of complex traits using multi-omics data.
+It is developed by [Futao Zhang](http://researchers.uq.edu.au/researcher/12709), [Zhihong Zhu](http://researchers.uq.edu.au/researcher/3051) and [Jian Yang](http://researchers.uq.edu.au/researcher/2713) at Institute for Molecular Bioscience, The University of Queensland.
 Bug reports or
 questions: Jian Yang \<<jian.yang@uq.edu.au>\>.

 Functions currently supported are: